 Carter Eslick faces one count of felony hazing in the death of 18-year-old Colin Martinez.
-The charge is a class 4 felony under Arizona law involving the “consumption of a substance causing harm,” according to the Coconino County Attorney’s Office.
+The charge is a Class 4 felony under Arizona law involving the “consumption of a substance causing harm,” according to the Coconino County Attorney’s Office.

 Eslick served as pledge master for the Delta Tau Delta fraternity.
 The NAU chapter was disbanded after the Jan.
-30, 2026 incident.
+30, 2026, incident.

-Three Delta Tau Delta leaders were arrested on suspicion of hazing.
-They appeared before a judge for initial appearances and were released from custody.
 Flagstaff police continued their investigation, conducting additional interviews and gathering evidence.
-They later submitted the case to the attorney’s office for an independent review of potential charges.
+They later submitted the case to the attorney’s office to determine whether to file criminal charges.

 “The loss of a young person is always a tragedy,” says County Attorney Ammon Barker.
 “Our hearts are with Colin Martinez’s family, and we will diligently pursue this case toward a just resolution.”